Ponce de Leon Springs State Park: Flora

 The state park protects the habitat of four rare species of pitcher plants—the parrot, purple, red, and trumpet-leaf—along the wetland areas.
 It also protects the habitats of other plant species, including the flame azalea, the mountain laurel, and the longleaf pine, while simultaneously preserving 40+ acres of historic turpentine woodlands.
 Plants found in the upland portions include rhododendron, red chokeberry, milkweed, hickory, huckleberry, blazing star, aster, oaks, pines, and blueberry.

 Ponce De León Springs served 111.775 acres of exotic plant species from 2001 to 2011, some invasive.
-The gravest incidences of invasive exotic flora, including cogon grass, wisteria, Chinese tallow trees, and Chinese privet, occurred around 2006 in the northern area of the park, but continuous treatments quelled the infestation.
-The effects of a later infestation of the Japanese climbing fern in the southern region of the park was minimized by swift action from park staff.
+The gravest incidents of invasive exotic flora, including cogon grass, wisteria, Chinese tallow trees, and Chinese privet, occurred around 2006 in the northern area of the park, but continuous treatments quelled the infestation.
+The effects of a later infestation of the Japanese climbing fern in the southern region of the park were minimized by swift action from park staff.